-Piedmont’s five creeks and their tributaries carve small ravines and valleys as they flow from the hills into what is now Lake Merritt, and eventually, the San Francisco Bay.
 The area became more urbanized in the early 1900s.
-By the 1930s, most of these waterways were culverted or channelized.
-They now flow largely through underground pipes rather than natural channels.
-A few above-ground segments (“daylighted”) remain in parks and older open-space corridors.
-Most of the daylighted sections of the creeks aren’t contiguous.
-Still, even when invisible, these creeks continue to shape local hydrology and topology, carrying rainfall and runoff toward Lake Merritt and the San Francisco Bay and causing landslides and slumping.
+By the 1930s, most of these creeks were culverted or channelized.
+They now flow largely through underground pipes rather than naturally above ground.
+A few above-ground segments (“daylighted”) remain in parks and some open-space corridors.
+Most of the daylighted sections of the creeks aren’t connected.
+Still, even when invisible, these creeks continue to shape our local ecosystem, carrying rainfall and runoff toward Lake Merritt and the San Francisco Bay and causing landslides and slumping on properties.

 • Hard-lined channels move water faster, damaging land around the creeks and causing landslides and even flash-floods downstream (link to photos)